-Musk is a defense mechanism that allows snakes to warn off predators and threats, without having to fight or use venom.
+Musk is a defense mechanism that allows snakes to warn off predators and threats without having to fight or use venom.
 It’s more common for younger and smaller snakes to musk.
-However, even adult snakes musking is a common response to threats in the wild and captivity.
+However, adult snakes musking is a common response to threats in the wild and captivity.

 Snakes musk as a form of self-defense.
-If you’re mowing the lawn, for example, and you have to move a snake out of the way then there’s a chance that it might musk on you.
+For example, if you’re mowing the lawn and you have to move a snake out of the way, then there’s a chance that it might musk on you.

-It’s a simpler way for them to defend themselves than trying to fight you.
-After all, you are hundreds of times bigger than your average snake in the grass.
+It’s a simpler way for the snake to defend itself than fighting.
+After all, you are hundreds of times bigger than your average snake.

-Why musk instead of an alternative method?
-First of all, musk is easy for the snake to create.
-It’s a natural by-product of their digestive system.
-Second, it’s more potent than you realize if you’ve never come into contact with it before.
-It’s a strong smell, which can overwhelm even the strongest stomachs.
-And, of course, it stops the snake from having to try fighting with their fangs.
+Musk is easy for the snake to create.
+It’s a natural by-product of its digestive system.
+It’s also more potent than you realize if you’ve never come into contact with it before.
+It has a strong smell that can overwhelm even the strongest of stomachs.

 Do Snakes Smell Like Skunks When They Musk?

-Yes, snake musk can smell like a skunk.
-It depends on the snake species, because different species have different smells.
-Most people describe snake musk as smelling like rotten eggs, or more generally, a foul smell.
+Snake musk can smell as bad as that of a skunk.
+Different snake species produce different smells.
+Most people describe snake musk as smelling like rotten eggs, or more generally, a really foul smell.

 The northern water snake, for example, is famed for having a particularly potent form of musk.
 Their musk smells like dead fish.
-Snakes in the genus Nerodia generally have potent musks, which can be very difficult to get rid of.
-Other people describe their musk as smelling like bad eggs.
+Snakes in the genus Nerodia have potent musks that can be very difficult to get rid of.

 What Is Snake Musk Made Of?

 Musk is a glandular secretion that many animals create and use.
-Musks were used in some of the first ever perfumes, and are still sometimes used today (although synthetic musk is far more common).
+Musks were used in some of the first-ever perfumes and are still sometimes used today, although synthetic musk is far more common.
 Snake musks aren’t used in perfume, but they’re broadly similar to deer musk, which was.
-It’s created in special scent glands, which are at the base of the snake’s tail, near their cloaca.
+It’s created in special scent glands, which are at the base of the snake’s tail, near the cloaca.

 The musk itself is made of chemicals that the snake produces.
-The snake’s long evolutionary history has created these chemicals which are uniquely disgusting to smell, and difficult to get rid of.
-Plus, they’re often mixed with urates (urine) and feces, which each smells bad in their own way.
+The snake’s long evolutionary history has created these chemicals which are uniquely disgusting to smell and difficult to get rid of.
+And they’re often mixed with urates and feces, which each smells bad in their own way.

-According to a paper in the Journal of Chemical Ecology, the compounds that make up snake musk are much the same across different families of snake.
-So, the musk that a garter snake uses (for example) is broadly similar to the musk that a boa constrictor uses.
-This suggests that musk evolved quite high up in the snake’s evolutionary tree, a long time ago.
+According to the Journal of Chemical Ecology, the compounds that make up snake musk are much the same across different families of snake.
+So, the musk that a garter snake uses, for example, is broadly similar to the musk that a boa constrictor uses.
+This suggests that musk evolved quite high up in the snake’s evolutionary tree a long time ago.

 What Is Snake Musk Like?

-Snake musk released on its own is usually white or an off-white color.
+Snake musk released on its own is usually a white or off-white color.
 In terms of texture, it’s described as milky, oily and greasy.

-It’s easy to wash off with soap, but it’s the scent that it leaves behind which is difficult to get rid of.
+It’s easy to wash off with soap, but it’s the scent that it leaves behind that is difficult to get rid of.
 The molecules bind tightly to the surface they’re applied to, which is what makes them so difficult to remove.
-Simply soap isn’t enough to get rid of them on the first pass.
+Soap alone isn’t enough to get rid of it.